 I'm a bass-baritone opera singer who wanted to teach ancient medieval literature.
 I volunteered my way into patient care, found myself in pharmaceutical research on a dare, and now design databases for Watson Health at IBM.
-In 2005, I was in a coma and nearly died.
+In 2005, I was in a coma, had a dear death experience, and came back to make a difference.
 One of many lessons learned - don't ignore the bucket list.
 If you are interested, my bucket list book, The Alchemist's Heir, is available on Amazon.

 I've heard it said that our lives are divided into three chapters: learning, earning and returning.
 I'm living all three at once.
 My intention is to continue learning how to serve others...to dedicate myself to improving my 'garden patch', to find a path that is both mindful and prosperous, and to find my own personal ‘restoration’.